 During the 1960s and 1970s, growing public concern over the environment resulted in new federal environmental laws.
 The enactment of the CRBPA of 1968, NEPA of 1969, ESA of 1973, and GCPA of 1992 has resulted in new compliance requirements as well as authorization in some cases for CRSP units to modify operations for fish and wildlife and other environmental protection purposes.
-Additionally, the Reclamation Projects Authorization and Adjustment Act, signed October 30 1992 (P.L.
-102-575), was authorized to protect, restore, and enhance wetland and upland ecosystems for the conservation of fish and wildlife resources in the Upper Colorado River Basin, including Utah fish and wildlife resources adversely affected by construction and operation of the CRSP.
+Additionally, the Reclamation Projects Authorization and Adjustment Act, signed October 30, 1992 (P.L.
+102-575), was authorized to protect, restore, and enhance wetland and upland ecosystems for the conservation of fish and wildlife resources in the Upper Colorado River Basin, including fish and wildlife resources adversely affected by construction and operation of the CRSP.

-Since its inception in 1956, the CRSP has grown to include the participation of two significant endangered fish Recovery Programs: The Upper Colorado River Endangered Fish Recovery Program and the San Juan River Basin Recovery Implementation Program.
+Since its inception in 1956, the CRSP has grown to include the participation of two significant endangered fish Recovery Programs: the Upper Colorado River Endangered Fish Recovery Program and the San Juan River Basin Recovery Implementation Program.

-The Upper Colorado Recovery Program, established in 1988, is a cooperative effort among the states of Colorado, New Mexico, Utah, and Wyoming; representatives from the water development, hydroelectric consumer, and environmental communities; and affected federal agencies including Reclamation, the NPS, U.S. Fish and Wildlife Service, and Western Area Power Administration.
-The intent of the program is to recover the four endangered Colorado River fish species (humpback chub, bonytail, Colorado River Compact entitlements.
-With its demonstrated successes, the Upper Colorado Recovery Program has become a national model for its collaborative conservation efforts to protect endangered species.
+The Upper Colorado Recovery Program, established in 1988, is a cooperative effort among the states of Colorado, Utah, and Wyoming; representatives from the water development, hydroelectric consumer, and environmental communities; and affected federal agencies including Reclamation, the NPS, U.S. Fish and Wildlife Service, and Western Area Power Administration.
+The intent of the program is to recover the four endangered Colorado River fish species (humpback chub, bonytail, Colorado pikeminnow, and razorback sucker) while the states continue to develop their Colorado River Compact entitlements.
+With its demonstrated successes, the

+Upper Colorado Recovery Program has become a national model for its collaborative conservation efforts to protect endangered species.